Falcon37-tech/psychic-happiness/README.md

-# 🚀 No Excuses, Only Execution
+# 🚀 No Excuses,Only Execution

 > **You're young — your mind & body too.
 Make every byte count.**
 > **Life gives to givers and counts every cheat.**